-The impact of ideas
+The Impact of Ideas

 A lot of people in tech talk about measurable outcomes.
 Set a goal, figure out how you can tell you’ve succeeded, and channel your efforts into optimizing for that metric.
 It’s a principle that has helped me focus well, but I’ve been thinking about how this mindset makes people revere the quantifiable and discount the intangible change that can’t (yet) be measured: slow change that happens in the space of thoughts and ideas.